-This article will focus on creating the actual value stream map, but you need to spend time observing your company process before you can visualize it.
+This article will focus on creating the actual VSM, but you need to spend time observing your company process before you can visualize it.
 Keep these tips in mind as you perform value stream analysis:

 - Observe the process and collect data.
 Ask your colleagues to walk you through the existing process.
 Some process engineers start at the end of the process.
 Record the time it takes to complete each step, and record any spots of inefficiency.
 Data could include the number of workers, number of working hours,

 sizeof each batch, machinery uptime and downtime, etc.

 - Record the current state first and then move on to a future state.
 Document your process as is so you can demonstrate any issues.
 After you have created that value stream map, you can create others to show ideal workflows.

 Dive deep with our guide on value stream mapping to learn more about this methodology and when to use it.

 Understand how to walk through your process and gather the data you need?
 Great.
 Let’s talk about how to do a value stream map and start analyzing your process.